 Each of the plasma samples collected for pharmacokinetic analysis will be separated into two containers.
-One of the samples will be sent to the analytical laboratory for analysis and one sample will be maintained at the investigative site.
+One of the samples will be sent to the analytical laboratory for analysis and one sample will be maintained at the investigative site until authorization is received from the sponsor to send the remaining samples to the bioanalytical lab.
 The plasma sample retained at the site may be used for further analysis (additional metabolites, etc.) at some future timepoint.

-Subjects who complete all four treatments will have a blood draw volume of approximately 395 mL for the entire duration of the study (See Table below).
+Subjects who complete all four treatments will have a blood draw volume of approximately 279 mL for the entire duration of the study (See Table below).